cegeka/BuildEnvironment/README.md

 `curl -L https://github.com/cegeka/BuildEnvironment/raw/master/Template/install_template.sh |sh`

 In Xcode you will have a new Project template "Basic Application" in the "Cegeka" group.
 When you go through the wizard, it will ask you for the [Hockey App ID](http://support.hockeyapp.net/kb/about-general-faq/how-to-find-the-app-id) and a [Hockey API Token](https://rink.hockeyapp.net/manage/auth_tokens).
+You can also modify them when you go to your Target under Build Settings in the User-Defined settings.

 The project comes with a Podfile, but you still need to run `pod install`